 The translation industry has performed well in the past five years.
 In the U.S., its growth and popularity are attributed to globalization, which has prompted companies to take their products overseas, and to the large influx of non-native English speakers who have moved to the country.
 On a global scale, the demand for translation services has sharply risen.
-An analysis of the translation industry based on past statistics, future speculations, and projections reveals that translation services are in high demand, and the future of the sector is promising.
+An analysis of the translation industry based on past statistics, future speculations, and projections reveals that demand for professional translation services is high, and the future of the sector is promising.

 In 2015, the market size opens in a new window of the global outsourced language services industry reached $38 billion and it is projected that the figure will rise to $47 billion, by the year 2018.
 According to Common Sense Advisory, the demand for language services continues, and is growing at an annual rate of 6.5%.
 This supports that the demand for the services offered by language services companies and translation agencies is high.